Every Julianne Moore Movie Ranked Worst To Best

 The community perspective that informs the novel's racial politics are erased in the film.
 While elements of racial tension are still in the movie, the resulting changes in the story lead to an unsatisfying ending that doesn't have more to say than the average "Law and Order" episode.

 TV director and producer Craig Zisk made "The English Teacher" as his first feature film.
-Met with a mixed-to-negative response (Rotten Tomatoes), the romantic comedy stars a charming Julianne Moore as small town English teacher Linda Sinclair.
+Met with a mixed-to-negative response, the 2013 romantic comedy stars a charming Julianne Moore as small town English teacher Linda Sinclair.
 Moore wasn't charming enough to win over most critics, who largely felt "The English Teacher" was shallow and didn't live up to its potential.

 When an old favorite student of Linda's, Jason (Michael Angarano), comes back into town after attending NYU, he presents her with the script he has written.
 The two convince the drama teacher (played by Nathan Lane) to put on the play at the high school, but after the town discovers Linda and Jason slept together the whole thing is called off and she is fired.
 Following this, Linda tries to mend the relationships she's broken and save a work of art she genuinely loves.
 Ultimately the film implies that Linda ends up dating Jason's father, which is one head-scratcher of an ending.

-Legendary "Ghostbusters" director Ivan Reitman — who passed away in February of 2022 — had a pension for fun and over-the-top action comedies.
+Legendary "Ghostbusters" director Ivan Reitman had a passion for fun, over-the-top action comedies.
 2001's "Evolution" is essentially that, just not executed nearly as well as "Ghostbusters" or even "Space Jam."
 David Duchovny and Orlando Jones play a pair of scientists who discover an extraterrestrial organism at a meteorite crash site and find it is evolving at incomprehensible speeds.

-The poor end result of "Evolution" is most likely due to the script being a rewrite of a much more serious sci-fi concept (via the Christian Science Monitor) that Reitman wanted to turn into a comedy.
+The poor end result of "Evolution" is most likely due to the script being a rewrite of a much more serious sci-fi concept that Reitman wanted to turn into a comedy.

 One of the strangest filmmaking choices of all time was when Gus Van Sant, coming hot off the success of "Good Will Hunting," decided to make a shot-for-shot remake of Alfred Hitchcock's "Psycho."
-The 1998 remake of the influential horror movie is often cited as one of the worst of all time.
+The 1998 remake of the influential horror classic is now often cited as one of the worst movie remakes of all time.
 The wacky decision to cast Vince Vaughn as Norman Bates was only one of the movie's major flaws.
 At best, 1998's "Psycho" is a pale imitation of a masterpiece.

 In the second half of the film, Julianne Moore plays Lila Crane, who's searching for her vanished sister Marion (Anne Heche).
 Viggo Mortenson and William H. Macy also feature prominently in this second half, making for one of the most strangely cast horror movies of the 1990s.